jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 #### Equatorial-alignment error

-Holding your watch horizontally<sup>*</sup> like an amateur can add up to 45° of error at the equator (or 17° in southern Idaho).
+Depending on time of year, holding your watch horizontally<sup>*</sup> like an amateur can add up to 45° of error at the edges of the tropics, or 28° in southern Idaho.
 This error peaks westward at 09:00 and eastward at 15:00 solar time.
 But if you can hold it within 10° of correct equatorial alignment, a goal easily met by eyeball, then your misalignment-induced error shrinks to just 3° at its peaks.

 <sup>*</sup> Other instruction on navigating with a watch assumes that equally
 spaced markings are suitable for a _horizontal_ sundial.
 I'm right and [they're